AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 ### Create a custom profile {#create-custom-profile}

-**TBD items**:

-* Cross-link to Extensibility content.
-* Add note about organization.
-* Mention how to get URL of worker.
-* Mention mapping of service parameter.
-* Review from flow perspective shared in Jira ticket.

 To create a custom profile, following these steps:

 1. Administrators access **[!UICONTROL Tools > Assets > Processing Profiles]**.
 Click **[!UICONTROL Create]**.
 1. Click on **[!UICONTROL Custom]** tab.
 Click **[!UICONTROL Add New]**.
-Provide a name that helps you uniquely identify the profile when applying to a folder.
+Provide the desired file name of the rendition.
 1. Provide the following information and click **[!UICONTROL Save]**.

    * File name of each rendition and a supported file extension.
-   * Endpoint URL of a Firefly custom app.
+   * End-point URL of a Firefly custom app.
 The app must be from the same organization as the Experience Manager account is.
    * Add Service Parameters as required.
    * Included and excluded MIME types to define the applicability of a profile.

 ![custom-processing-profile](assets/custom-processing-profile.png)

+>[!CAUTION]
+>
+>If the Firefly app and [!DNL Experience Manager] account are not from the same organization, the integration does not work.

 ## Use processing profiles to process assets {#use-profiles}